PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-09 11:55:12
+Last updated: 2024-04-09 11:55:47
-Random Quote: We should have never gotten on this ship.
-It was a mistake.
-All of it, a huge mistake. - Yuk Je
+Random Quote: Sometimes a truce is the most important part of a war. - Professor